shadowwalker00/Instacart_Alert/README.md

 # instacart_alert
 ## Intro
-Selenium web bot to check availability of delivery slots from online groceries, including Amazon Fresh, Wholefoods and Instacart.
+Selenium web bot to check availability of delivery slots from online groceries, including Amazon Fresh, Wholefoods and Instacart during this difficult quarantine period.
+The scripts are not that generalized.
+Thus, welcome to pull requests.

 ## Usage
 1. clone the repo to local